Meet our team!

 firstname.lastname@example.org | 303-273-3103 | Honors House

 I went to college with sights set on literature and creative writing, but unexpectedly fell in love with geology and human evolution studies.
 Between classes on primate behavior and human adaptability, sedimentology and tectonics, I also discovered a passion for teaching.
 Field mapping skills can’t be learned in a classroom, so from my early days of teaching I saw the value of active, hands-on learning.
 Geologists are master arm-wavers, so I saw too how a lively discussion that leaves no idea unexplored can lead to intriguing and unexpected results.
 I eventually made my way to a PhD in sedimentary geology, focused on submarine channels (aka underwater rivers!).
-I’ve been at Mines since 2016, but this is my first year as full-time Teaching Assistant Professor and Assistant Director for Thorson, and I am thrilled to be focused 100% on this program and the IDEAS class.
+I came to Mines in 2016 for a post-doctoral research fellowship and joined the Thorson team in 2018.
+I am now the Associate Director for Thorson and a teaching assistant professor, and I am thrilled to be focused 100% on this program and the IDEAS class.
 In my off time, you might find me hiking in the mountains, throwing clay on the wheel, or curled up all day with a good book.